dhyanswathi/TypeScript/README.md

 # TypeScript
-# TypesScript with React AddOn
+# TypeScript with React AddOn

 ## Task
 The task is to create a basic React application for random users.
 You'll be working towards the `https://randomuser.me/api/` api that will return a random user (you can fetch directly from your frontend this time).